svm-suite/svm-suite.github.io/README.md

              | PERM
 ```

-The above grammar rules define the syntax of a *compute-stateful.svm* service code.
+The above grammar rules define the syntax of a *Compute-stateful.svm* service code.
 To interpret these grammar rules, we use special symbols: `<...>` for noting identifiers, `... := ...` for expressing assignment, `...+` for one re more occurrences, `...?` for optional appearance, and `... | ...` for alternation between expressions.
 All other symbols are considered as parts of the code.

 **Remember** that starting states are always indicated by including `INPUT` section and excluding `<cell>` section within, while stopping states are always indicated by including `OUTPUT` section and excluding `<cell>` section within.